anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 19) Click 'Save' in the upper right

-The Routine will now be displayed in the Routines List
+The routine you created is now displayed in the Routines List

 # On the Voice Monkey Site

 ## 21) Click 'Sync device'

-## 22) The device should say; "New device added, congratulations"
+## 22) The device should say; "New device added, congratulations", 'Echo Device'

-## If you hear this message, click 'Yes'
+If you hear this message, click 'Yes'
-## If you do not hear this message, click 'No' and review these steps...you may have missed one
+If you do not hear this message, click 'No' and review these steps...you may have missed one

 ## 23) If you clicked 'Yes', now click 'View devices'